BEICBIM/BEICPBLChallenge/Phase2/Readme&TOC.md

 ## The Process...

-The planning and virtual development process employed in a Built Environment Innovation Challenge, in the pursuit of a viable built environment solution, is essentially a basic [systems engineering](http://sebokwiki.org/wiki/Introduction_to_Systems_Engineering) development process:
+The planning and virtual development process employed in a Built Environment Innovation Challenge, in the pursuit of a viable built environment solution, is essentially a basic [Systems Engineering](http://sebokwiki.org/wiki/Introduction_to_Systems_Engineering) development process.
+The development approach elaborates on a “primitive need” (for a solution to the expresed requirement) through a set of Systems Engineering development activities.
+Although these activities are presented below in a sequential listing they are not neccesarily sequential in nature.
+Rather, each activity can feed information forward or feed information back to other system development activities.

 ## For a Successful Outcome...